-Daniel Ansell is Co-Chair of the US Real Estate Litigation Practice and the Founder and National Chair of the Real Estate Operations Group ("REOPS").
-Daniel represents real estate owners, managers and operators in a wide variety of matters including real estate litigation and commercial lease disputes, office, retail and industrial leasing, bankruptcy proceedings, class actions, construction and ADA issues, lending transactions and disputes, and high stakes State and Federal Court litigation.
+Dan Ansell is Co-Chair of the US Real Estate Litigation Practice and the Founder and National Chair of the Real Estate Operations Group ("REOPS").
+Dan represents real estate owners, managers, tenants, lenders, and borrowers nationally in a wide variety of matters including real estate litigation, commercial lease disputes, loan workouts and litigation, office, retail and industrial leasing, bankruptcy proceedings, class actions, construction and ADA issues, lending transactions and disputes, and high stakes State and Federal Court litigation.

-Throughout his career, Daniel has represented clients in major real estate transactions and litigations.
+Throughout his career, Dan has represented clients in major real estate transactions and litigations.
 For example, in 2006 he represented Metropolitan Life Insurance Company ("MetLife") in the sale of Peter Cooper Village and Stuyvesant Town ("PCV/ST") for $5.4 billion - reported to be one of the largest real estate sales in U.S. history.
-Subsequent to the sale, Daniel represented MetLife in Roberts v.
+Subsequent to the sale, Dan represented MetLife in Roberts v.
 Tishman Speyer Properties, L.P., et al., a highly publicized case that was ultimately argued at the New York State Court of Appeals and settled successfully.
-In 2020, Daniel represented a Fortune 100 company in the closure of more than 80 retail locations.
-In 2021, Daniel was lead counsel for the owner in HWA 555 Owners, LLC v.
+In 2020, Dan represented a Fortune 100 company in the closure of more than 80 retail locations.
+In 2021, Dan was lead counsel for the owner in HWA 555 Owners, LLC v.
 RGN-San Francisco XXIV, LLC in San Francisco Superior Court.
-After trial, the Court issued a declaratory judgment in the owner’s favor holding that the tenant’s purported termination of a $100 million lease obligation was invalid.
+After trial, the Court issued a declaratory judgment in the owner’s favor holding that the tenant’s purported termination of a $120 million lease obligation was invalid.
+In 2023, the California Court of Appeal affirmed trial court decision.

 - Real estate litigation and arbitration